 - The Eastern Bluebirds choose small cavities to nest in.
 The male chooses the nest site and then puts on a display to attract a female.

 Eastern Bluebirds are small birds that have short, slender, black bills and legs, and black eyes.

 They measure 6.3-8.3 inches in length with a wingspan of 9.8-12.6 inches, and they weigh 0.95-1.2 oz.

-They are primarily recognized thanks to the male Eastern Bluebird’s bright royal blue upper plumage, reddish-brown chest, and white abdomen.
+This avian is often recognized thanks to the male Eastern Bluebird’s bright-blue upper parts, cinnamon chest, and white belly.
 The female is duller in color and doesn’t have as much blue.